surjit/jpauli.github.io/_carew/posts/2015-04-16-segmentation-fault.md

 When I make mistakes in my code, it very often generates a "segmentation fault" message, often shorten as "segfault".
 And then, my collegues and managers come to me exclaming "ha!, we got a segfault for you (to fix)".
 "All right, that's mine" is often my answer.
 But, do you really know what a "segmentation fault" is ?.

+In addition to that, I could plan in the future to write technical in-depth PHP-memory-related articles, I need my readers to have such knowledge to understand some concepts further explained.

 To answer such a question, we'll have to rewind time back in 1960's.
 I'm going to explain you how a computer works, more accurately how memory is accessed into a modern computer and you'll then understand where this strange message comes from.

-What you'll read here is a summary of the basics of computer architecture design, I won't go too far if it's not necessary, and will use well known wordings so that anyone working with a computer everyday can understand such crucial concepts about how your machine works.
+What you'll read here is a summary of the basics of computer architecture design, I won't go too far if it's not necessary, and will use well known wordings so that anyone working with a computer everyday can understand such crucial concepts about how the machine works.

+Many books exist about computer architecture, if you want to go further into such a subject, I suggest you get some of them and start reading.
+Also, don't forget to grab one OS Kernel source code and study it, such as the Linux Kernel, or any else.

+> We won't rewrite the history here.
+This post is detailed somehow, but not a full computer architecture class ; some info are missing or (sometimes extremely) simplified.

 ## Some computer science history

 Back in the time, computer were enormous machines, weighting tons, inside what you could find one CPU with something like 16Kb of memory (RAM).
 We won't go back in time further, that is before the CPU chips era.

-So in this period, a computer cost something like $150.000, and could execute exactly one task at a time : it could run one process at a given time.
+So in this period, a computer cost something like $150,000 and could execute exactly one task at a time : it could run one process at a given time.
 If we would draw a schema of the memory architecure then, we would draw it like this :

 ![early_systems](../../../img/segfault/early_systems.png)

 As you can see, the memory is 16Kb wide, and into it you can find two things :
-*	The Operating System memory area, which is 4Kb wide
+*	The Operating System memory area, which is 4Kb wide (f.e)
-*	The actually running process memory area, which is then 12Kb wide
+*	The actually running process memory area, which is then 12Kb wide (f.e)

-This blog post is not a course about Operating Systems designs, even if it looks like it.
 The operating system role was, at this time, to simply manage the hardware using CPU interruptions.
-So the OS needs memory for itself, to copy the data from a device f.e and treat them.
+So the OS needs memory for itself, to copy the data from a device f.e and treat them (PIO mode).
 Just to display something on the screen needs some main memory, back in this time where video chipsets bundled zero to few kilobytes of memory.

 And then, our solo program was running just next to the OS memory, achieving its tasks.